Coronavirus: Swale Business Support

 Business support from other organisations

 - The Kent and Medway Growth Hub also has a Business Recovery Helpline where you can speak to an advisor.
-Their number is 03333 602300 which is open between Monday to Friday during office hours.
+Their number is 03333 602300 and they are available from Monday to Friday during office hours.

-- The Federation of Small Businesses has advice on their website for small businesses and the self-employed.
+- The Federation of Small Businesses has advice about recovery on their website.

 - HM Revenue & Customs (HMRC) has a helpline for any businesses and self-employed people concerned about paying their tax due to coronavirus (COVID-19).
 Up to 2,000 skilled call handlers are available to support businesses and individuals when needed.
 The number is 0800 0159 559 and further information is available on the HMRC website.